jkhan24558/TP4K8s-workshop/lab-platform-engineer/01-full-lab.md

     ```

 #### Inspect resources created in the target clusters(s)
-1. Let's access our TKGS cluster the same way we did earlier in this workshop in the [Inspect Packages and Agents intalled](/lab-platform-engineer/01-full-lab.md#inspect-packages-and-agents-intalled) section.
+1. Let's access our cluster the same way we did earlier in this workshop in the [Inspect Packages and Agents intalled](/lab-platform-engineer/01-full-lab.md#inspect-packages-and-agents-intalled) section.

 2. Check the new namespaces
     ```